 There are almost a thousand miles of trails within the Tonto National Forest’s 2,873,200 acres.
 After all, this is the largest of the six national forests in Arizona and is the fifth largest national forest in the United States.
 To help narrow down where to begin, however, here are a few of the best:

-Horton Creek Trail: This moderate eight mile round trip climbs 1,000 feet from the trailhead at Upper Tonto Creek Campground, where you can also pick up Derrick Trail 33 and the Highline National Recreation Trail.
-Take in the pretty sycamores and pines, as well as the springs and waterfalls— all that shade and water makes this a favorite for Phoenicians trying to beat the heat.
+This moderate eight mile round trip climbs 1,000 feet from the trailhead at Upper Tonto Creek Campground, where you can also pick up Derrick Trail 33 and the Highline National Recreation Trail.
+Take in the pretty sycamores and pine forested mountains beneath springs and waterfalls.
+All that shade and water makes this a favorite for Phoenicians trying to beat the heat

-Hell’s Gate Trail: Backpackers will appreciate this challenging, but rewarding, sixteen mile out and back.
-With 3,339 feet of elevation gain and mixed terrain, it’s best to tackle this only if you’ve got experience with tough trails and desert environments.
+Backpackers will appreciate this challenging, but rewarding, sixteen mile out and back.
+With 3,339 feet of elevation gain and mixed terrain, only tackle this only if experienced with tough trails and desert environments.
 But if you do, you’ll be treated to plenty of wildflowers in season, stream crossings, and the canyon cut by Tonto Creek.

 Your Tonto National Forest Packing List